Statewide mask order in effect beginning July 3, 2020. Full Details here.

 Kansas City, MO

 The latest emergency order in Kansas City requires people to wear face coverings while indoors at public places.
-The Order was extended July 10th and will be in effect until at least August 15th, requires employees and visitors in places of public accommodation to wear masks when social distancing is not possible.
+The Order, which was extended on August 13 and will be in effect until at least January 16, 2021, requires employees and visitors in places of public accommodation to wear masks when social distancing is not possible.

 North Kansas City